-BeST® is an innovative technique for performing safety checks which, due to the considerable advantages it offers in terms of effectiveness, operator safety and aggression deterrence, was originally taught only in counter-terrorism courses.
-Subsequently it was adapted by its creator (1) to comply with European Directives on airport security controls and then applied at airports to perform security checks on passengers, crews and airport personnel.
+BeST® it is an innovative technique to perform security checks that, due to the considerable advantages it offers in terms of effectiveness, operator safety and deterrence against aggression, was originally taught only in the anti-terrorism courses for the personnel responsible for the surveillance and security of "sensitive" objectives (embassies, refineries, institutional offices, etc.); subsequently it was "adapted" by its creator (1) to comply with the European Directives on airport security screening of passengers and staff, and then applied at airports to perform security screening (hand search) on passengers, crews and airport personnel.

-The BeST® technique, although based on "traditional” control methods, is innovative as well as in the overall execution mode (which combines multiple methods in a single body), also in the aims it aims to achieve.
-In particular for the safety of the people under control and the same operators, but also for being less privacy-invasive for the controlled person.
+The BeST® technique, although it is based on "traditional" methods of control, it is innovative as well as in the overall mode of execution (which brings together several methods in an organic whole), also in the objectives it aims, in particular for the safety of the persons under control and same operators, but also for the "less invasive" privacy of the controlled person (eg the passenger).

-And it is thanks to this innovative way of performing safety checks that the BeST® technique - unique in its kind - brings together 8 important features:
+And it is thanks to this innovative way of carrying out security checks, that the BeST® technique - unique in its kind - brings together 8 important characteristics:

-1. It guarantees the highest safety standard as it fully complies with the hand-search executive procedures imposed by EU and national regulations (EU Decision 8005/2015 - Append.
-4-A and PNS-Part B), and has been examined and "accepted" by ENAC;
+1. guarantees the highest standard of safety as it fully respects the provisions of the hand-search enforcement procedures imposed by EU and national regulations (EU Decision 8005/2015 - Appendix 4-A and Italian NSP-Part B), and has been evaluated and "accepted" by the ENAC;

-2. It is not "invasive" and allows the utmost respect for the privacy of the person under control;
+2. it is not "invasive" and allows maximum respect for the privacy of the person under control;

-3. It has an "instinctive and user-friendly" mode of execution for operators, who say they are enthusiastic about applying it from the first moment, and therefore does not trigger the natural "resistance to change" in those who, for years, perform the checks with the "traditional" method;
+3. has an "instinctive and user-friendly" mode of execution for the operators, who from the first moment are enthusiastic about applying it, and therefore does not trigger the natural "resistance to change" in who for many years has carried out checks with the "traditional" method;

-4. It is an "ergonomic" way of carrying out checks with the additional advantage of not overworking the operators; a factor that, especially after hours of service, contributes to the effectiveness of the controls;
+4. it is an "ergonomic" way of carrying out checks with the added advantage of not allowing the opterers to be rented beyond the indispensable; a factor that, especially after hours of service, contributes to the effectiveness of controls;

-6. It allows operators to react immediately and effectively in case of sudden attacks;
+6. allows operators to react immediately and effectively in the event of sudden attacks

-(1) The “BeST – Behind Search Technique®” technical designer is Dr. Salvatore Forte, Colonel of the Carabinieri on leave, ENAC Aviation Security Instructor certified, Airline Security Manager, Senior Security Manager and Expert in Corporate Security and Security Techniques, with diversified experiences - even in European-level organizations - with over 40 years in the security field.
+(1) The creator of the "BeST – Behind Search Technique"® is Dr. Salvatore Forte, retired Colonel of the Carabinieri Army, Aviation Security instructor certified by ENAC (Italian Civil Aviation Authority), Airline Security Manager, Senior Security Manager and Expert in Corporate Security and Security Techniques, with diversified experiences - also in organizations at European level - over 40 years in the field of security.